Active-set Methods for Submodular Minimization Problems: Decomposable Problems

 Given $\mathcal{A}$, the primal solution $w$ of the subproblem may be found by isotonic regression like in \mysec{isotonic} in time $O(m)$ where $m$ is the number of sets in $\mathcal{A}$.
 However, finding the optimal dual variables $s_1$ and $s_2$ turns out to be more problematic.
 We know that $s_1 + s_2 = u - w$ and that $ s_1 + s_2 \in \widehat{B}^{\mathcal{A}}(F)$, but the split of $s_1 + s_2$ into $(s_1, s_2)$ is unknown.

-\paragraph{Obtaining dual solutions.} Given ordered partitions $\mathcal{A}_1$ and $\mathcal{A}_2$, a unique well-defined pair $(s_1, s_2)$ can be obtained by using convex feasibility algorithms such as alternating projections \cite{bauschke1997method} or alternating reflections~\cite{bauschke2004finding}.
+{Obtaining dual solutions.} Given ordered partitions $\mathcal{A}_1$ and $\mathcal{A}_2$, a unique well-defined pair $(s_1, s_2)$ could be obtained by using convex feasibility algorithms such as alternating projections \citep{bauschke1997method} or alternating reflections~\citep{bauschke2004finding}.
 However, the result would depend in non understood ways on the initialization, and we have observed cycling of the active-set algorithm.
 Using Dykstra's alternating projection algorithm allows us to converge to a unique well-defined pair $(s_1,s_2)$ that will lead to a provably non-cycling algorithm.

-When running the Dykstra's alternating projection algorithm starting from $0$ on the polytopes $\widehat{B}^{\mathcal{A}_1}(F_1) - u/2$ and $u/2 - \widehat{B}^{\mathcal{A}_2}(F_2)$, if $w$ is the unique distance vector between the two polytopes, then the iterates converge to the projection of $0$ onto the convex sets of elements in the two polytopes that achieve the minimum distance~\cite{bauschke1994dykstra}.
-See \myfig{outer-closest} (bottom) for an illustration.
+When running the Dykstra's alternating projection algorithm starting from $0$ on the polytopes $\widehat{B}^{\mathcal{A}_1}(F_1) - u/2$ and $u/2 - \widehat{B}^{\mathcal{A}_2}(F_2)$, if $w$ is the unique distance vector between the two polytopes, then the iterates converge to the projection of $0$ onto the convex sets of elements in the two polytopes that achieve the minimum distance~\citep{bauschke1994dykstra}.
+See \myfig{outer-closest}-(b) for an illustration.
 This algorithm is however slow to converge when the polytopes do not intersect.
-Note that $w \neq 0$ in most of our situations and convergence is hard to monitor because primal iterates of the Dykstra's alternating projection diverge~\cite{bauschke1994dykstra}.
+Note that $w \neq 0$ in most of our situations and convergence is hard to monitor because primal iterates of the Dykstra's alternating projection diverge~\citep{bauschke1994dykstra}.

-\paragraph{Translated intersecting polytopes.} In our situation, we want to reach the solution \emph{while knowing the vector} $w$ (as mentioned earlier, it is obtained cheaply from isotonic regression).
-Indeed, from Lemma 2.2 and Theorem 3.8 from~\cite{bauschke1994dykstra}, given this vector $w$, we may translate the two polytopes and now obtain a formulation where the two polytopes do intersect; that is we aim at projecting~$0$ on the (non-empty) intersection of $\widehat{B}^{\mathcal{A}_1}(F_1) - u/2 + w/2$ and $u/2-w/2-\widehat{B}^{\mathcal{A}_2}(F_2)$.
+{Translated intersecting polytopes.} In our situation, we have more to work with than just the ordered partitions: \emph{we also know the vector $w$} (as mentioned earlier, it is obtained cheaply from isotonic regression).
+Indeed, from Lemma 2.2 and Theorem 3.8 from~\citet{bauschke1994dykstra}, given this vector $w$, we may translate the two polytopes and now obtain a formulation where the two polytopes do intersect; that is we aim at projecting~$0$ on the (non-empty) intersection of $\widehat{B}^{\mathcal{A}_1}(F_1) - u/2 + w/2$ and $u/2-w/2-\widehat{B}^{\mathcal{A}_2}(F_2)$.
 See \myfig{outer-trans}.
-We also refer to this as the {\em translated Dykstra problem}\footnote{We refer to finding a Dykstra solution for translated intersecting polytopes as translated Dykstra problem} in the rest of the paper.
+We also refer to this as the {\em translated Dykstra problem}\footnote{We refer to finding a Dykstra solution for translated intersecting polytopes as translated Dykstra problem.} in the rest of the paper.
 This is equivalent to solving the following optimization problem